 Producer and Pianist

-The creative force behind Art Sung is pianist Elizabeth Mucha.
-Her interest in multi-media formats began with her involvement in a project commemorating the Dutch painter Piet Mondriaan and performing with the experimental music theatre group “Opera Circus”, which offered her an insight into the inner workings of theatre.
+The creative force behind Art Sung is critically acclaimed song accompanist, chamber musician and solo pianist Elizabeth Mucha.
+Her interest in multi-media formats began with her involvement in a project commemorating the Dutch painter Piet Mondriaan.
+She went on to perform with the experimental music theatre group “Opera Circus”, which offered her an insight into the inner workings of theatre.
 For Singapore Lyric Opera, she wrote scripts for their Verdi celebration concerts and collaborated in a performance of Samuel Barber’s mini-opera “A Hand of Bridge”.
 She created “Music Travels” for solo piano, a musical travelogue inspired by her experience of living in different countries and cultures.
-This is her second Art Sung project.

 Administration and Publicity

 Polly Smith is a highly respected and accomplished violinist performing with many of our finest Baroque ensembles.
 She has been fortunate to experience performing from a music management perspective, working for Music in Oxford, Clive Conway Productions and most recently the Wimbledon International Music Festival.
 She brings a wealth of experience to promoting Art Sung and is a valued collaborator on all levels.